 The Florida Breast Cancer Foundation (FBCF) was founded by 3 Miami women in 1993.
-Originally named The South Florida Breast Cancer Coalition, the organization began as a nonprofit, grassroots organization dedicated to ending breast cancer through advocacy, education, and research.
+Originally named the South Florida Breast Cancer Coalition, the organization began as a nonprofit, grassroots organization dedicated to ending breast cancer through advocacy, education, and research.
 With the introduction of the specialty End Breast Cancer license plate in 2002, a second organization was formed – the Florida Breast Cancer Coalition Research Foundation - created to receive the funds from the sale of the plate.
-A few years later our official name changed to the Florida Breast Cancer Foundation, but our mission and vision remains the same.
+A few years later our official name changed to the Florida Breast Cancer Foundation, but our mission and vision remain the same.

-Our purpose is to raise awareness and mobilize Floridians to:
+To raise awareness and mobilize Floridians to:

 In 2002, the Florida Breast Cancer Foundation introduced the End Breast Cancer specialty license plate to address the disparity between funding and the needs of the breast cancer community in Florida.
 All funds raised from the sale of the license plate remain in Florida to support educational and research programs for Florida residents.
 FBCF funds education programs in underserved communities throughout the state in an effort to empower women and men to take control of their breast health and reduce the number of breast cancer related deaths in the state of Florida.